Github852/olddocs/app/views/website/markdown/self-hosting/ec2-nginx.md

 In the Account menu, enter the address of your new server in "Sync Server Domain" under "Advanced Options".

-Then, register for a new account, and begin using your private new secure Standard File server!
+Then, register for a new account, and begin using your private new secure Standard Notes server!